Last Updated: June 16th, 2026

 Richmond and Smaller Metro Areas (Possible Outperformers)

-Why these markets could stay strong:
+Why these markets are staying strong:

 - Lower entry prices attract first-time buyers and move-down buyers